Set0z/ytvd/README.md

   ✅ On YouTube, if multiple audio tracks are available, you can choose the language.

-  ✅ Works only with YouTube and TikTok, because: "i'm too lazy to finish the code".
+  ✅ Works only with YouTube and TikTok.

   ---